-Investor Assurance Program Managed by Us
+Investor Assurance Program Managed by us

-We have established an investor assurance program which is primarily in the form of a risk reserve fund contributed by borrowers to repay investors on our marketplace for loans that were past due and to provide guarantee to investors through the same investor assurance program that was acquired from Niwodai Finance.
-In accordance with the policy of such investor assurance program published on our website, such investor assurance program covers on a portfolio basis the principal and interest of defaulted loans, payable on a first-loss basis up to the balance of the investor assurance program.
+We have established an investor assurance program which is primarily in the form of a risk reserve fund contributed by borrowers to repay investors on our marketplace for loans that were past due.
+Such investor assurance program covers on a portfolio basis the principal and interest of defaulted loans, payable on a first-loss basis up to the balance of the investor assurance program.
 Default payments to investors can only be made from the investor assurance program unless the investor assurance program is depleted.
-Once the investor is paid for a borrower's default, any future amount recovered will be contributed into the investor assurance program and we compensate investors once the investor assurance program is replenished again.
+Once the investor is paid for a borrower's default, any future amount recovered will be contributed into the investor assurance program and we compensate investors once the restricted cash balance is replenished again.
 As a result, investors will bear the risk that they will not be able to fully recover their investment principal and unpaid interest.
-We regularly review the borrowers' risk profiles, actual loss rate of each loan product facilitated and relevant economic factors to ensure the delinquency estimations are kept up-to-date and determine the contribution percentages to the investor assurance program.
+We regularly review the borrowers' risk profiles, actual loss rate of each loan product facilitated and relevant economic factors to ensure the delinquency estimations are kept upto-date and determine the contribution percentages to the investor assurance program.
+The risk reserve fund for all loans facilitated before April 28, 2018 is managed by Shanghai Caiyin.